View Mary Evans's Obituary on AikenStandard.com and share memories

 Friends may call the residence or JACKSON-BROOKS CHAPEL, 606 Main St., New Ellenton, SC 29809 @ 803-649-6123 from 4-6 PM Saturday.

-Published in The Aiken Standard and North Augusta Star on June 14, 2019
+Published in The Aiken Standard and North Augusta Star from June 13 to June 14, 2019